MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 ## Summary

 This proposal introduces a new JSON-RPC method `wallet_getTransactionCountIncludingQueued` that returns the next available nonce for an account, including transactions that are pending locally in MetaMask but not yet confirmed on-chain.

-This enables dApps to reliably submit multiple sequential transactions without waiting for each to be mined.
+This enables dApps that require **nonce precision** to predict contract deployment addresses before transactions confirm.
+CREATE addresses are deterministically derived from `keccak256(rlp(sender, nonce))`, so knowing the exact nonce MetaMask will assign is essential for multi-step deployments where subsequent transactions must reference not-yet-deployed contracts.

 ## Motivation

 The current `eth_getTransactionCount` method, when called with the `pending` block tag, queries the node for the pending nonce but does not account for transactions that are pending locally within MetaMask.
-This creates a significant limitation for dApps that need to submit multiple transactions in rapid succession.
+While submitting multiple transactions in rapid succession is already possible today, this limitation breaks dApps that need to **predict CREATE addresses** for contract deployments.

 ### The Problem

+Contract deployment addresses are deterministic: `address = keccak256(rlp(sender, nonce))`.
+When a dApp needs to deploy contract A and then deploy contract B that references A's address, it must know the exact nonce for transaction A to compute the address before A confirms.

 When a dApp submits transaction N and immediately queries `eth_getTransactionCount("pending")`, MetaMask returns the nonce from the connected node.
-If transaction N hasn't propagated to the node's mempool yet, the returned nonce will be N (not N+1), causing the next transaction to fail with a "nonce too low" error or to replace the pending transaction.
+If transaction N hasn't propagated to the node's mempool yet, the returned nonce will be N (not N+1), resulting in the dApp's CREATE address prediction for transaction N+1 to be wrong.

-### Use Case: Transaction Orchestration
+### Use Case: Multi-Step Contract Deployments

-Consider TXTX, a runbook orchestrator for blockchain deployments that manages multi-step contract deployments, migrations, and batch operations.
-Runbooks are declarative specs analyzed to produce a DAG of transactions where the full dependency graph is known upfront.

-A typical workflow:
-1. User connects wallet via wagmi/Web3Modal
-2. DAG executor traverses the graph, prompting signatures as dependencies resolve
-3. User signs rapidly through the sequence (5-20+ transactions)

-Because the orchestrator knows the complete transaction graph upfront, it can assign nonces immediately: deploy a factory (nonce N) -> deploy 3 contracts in parallel (nonces N+1, N+2, N+3) -> wire them together (nonce N+4).
-The current "submit, wait for confirmation, query next nonce" model forces serialization of what could be parallelized.
+Consider a deployment orchestrator managing multi-step contract deployments:

+1. **Deploy Factory** (nonce N) -> predicted address: `0xABC`
+2. **Deploy Contract via Factory** (nonce N+1)  must reference `0xABC` in calldata
+3. **Initialize contracts** (nonce N+2) -> wires them together

+The orchestrator computes `0xABC = keccak256(rlp(sender, N))` *before* transaction N confirms, so it can prepare transaction N+1's calldata.
+This requires knowing N precisely.

+Tools like TXTX deliberately use `eth_sendTransaction` to leverage MetaMask's security stack (transaction simulation, phishing detection, spend limits, confirmation flows) rather than asking users to hand over private keys for raw transaction signing.
+But to make this work for complex deployments, there needs to be visibility into exactly what nonce MetaMask will assign.

 ### Current Workaround